makyul/sensors-software/Robonomics.md

 ---
 ## Configuration
+Reboot your ESP (just reconnect USB to computer).
-Connect to airRohr--xxxxxxx wi-fi network and in your browser write address 192.168.4.1:
+Then connect to airRohr--xxxxxxx wi-fi network and in your browser write address 192.168.4.1:

 ![menu](https://github.com/LoSk-p/media/blob/master/esp/menu1.jpg)